Lucien-Luc/bpn-intelligence/replit.md

-# BPN Intelligence - Business AI Assistant Platform
+# BPN Corporate Assistant - Internal Operations Support System

 ## Overview

-This is a full-stack Business Intelligence application designed for BPN Rwanda (https://bpn.rw/) that enables users to upload, index, and interact with business documents through an AI-powered chat interface.
-The system provides local document processing and strategic business intelligence capabilities with a professional entrepreneur vibe for internal corporate operations.
+This is a full-stack corporate assistant application designed for BPN Rwanda employees (https://bpn.rw/) that enables internal teams to upload, organize, and interact with corporate documents through an AI-powered chat interface.
+The system supports BPN's core operations including business coaching programs, seminar management, partnership development, and access to finance initiatives.
+It serves BPN employees (not entrepreneurs) in their daily corporate tasks.

 ## System Architecture